 2/26/21 (15th day of the first Chinese lunar month)

 The Lantern Festival marks the end of Chinese New Year celebrations.
 People go outside with lanterns, watch the dragons dance, set off firecrackers, and eat Yuan Xiao dumplings.
 (Yuan Xiao is also called Tang Yuan.)

 You can find a recipe for Yuan Xiao here.

 Learn more about the Chinese New Year here.

 This article was posted on Sunday, February 21st, 2021 at 4:10 pm and is filed under Countries & Cultures, Holiday Songs, Holidays Around the World, Israel, Mama Lisa, Purim, Purim Songs, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply